molbiodiv/bcdatabaser/docs/index.md

 *  *web interface or optionally on command line:* deposits data publicly at Zenodo.org and assigns a citable DOI

 ## Basic documentation
-* [Web interface](./web.md) A user-friendly w with limited options is available at [https://bcdatabaser.molecular.eco](https://bcdatabaser.molecular.eco).
+* [Web interface](./web.md) A user-friendly web interface with limited options is available at [https://bcdatabaser.molecular.eco](https://bcdatabaser.molecular.eco).
 Login via ORCID is mandatory, created databases will be publicly available and assigned a DOI at Zenodo.
 * [Command line version](cmd.md)
 * [Parameters](parameters.md) [ToDo]
 * [Search details](searches.md) [ToDo]